emmercm/www/src/blog/reliably-finding-files-in-path.md

 ---

-title: Reliably Finding Files in $PATH
+title: Reliably Finding Executables in $PATH
 date: 2021-08-27T20:10:00
-updated: 2023-01-19T21:53:00
+updated: 2024-12-07T23:32:00
+permalink: blog/reliably-finding-files-in-path
 tags:
 - shell

 ---

-Most built-in commands commonly used to find files in `$PATH` don't always work quite as expected, or are shell-specific.
+Most built-in commands commonly used to find executables in `$PATH` don't always work quite as expected, or are shell-specific.

-Jump to the bottom of the article for a function definition that looks for files in `$PATH` and is shell-agnostic, or keep reading for a full explanation of why some built-in commands don't work as desired.
+Jump to the bottom of the article for a function definition that looks for executables in `$PATH` and is shell-agnostic, or keep reading for a full explanation of why some built-in commands don't work as desired.

 ## The use case